People who don’t seek to master the art of making successful phone sales calls are often crap at their job.

 “Hello Mr Harrington, my name’s ‘BlahBlah Posh’ calling from ‘Flipperty’ Investments.
 How are you today?

-Apparently he wanted to post a brochure about exciting new investment opportunities with nanotechnology.
+Apparently the caller wanted to post a brochure about exciting new investment opportunities with nanotechnology.
 I suggested the information be emailed but was told he had no email access.

 Top 10 tips for making successful phone sales calls

 Applying good sales practice can help any business flourish.
 Here are my thoughts on what you should do:

 1 Train and practice

 Whilst the goal for all salespeople is to make sales, no one will ever buy from you if they don’t like or don’t trust you.